danielathome19/AP-Computer-Science/Notes/Unit_05.md

 Classes are the heart of Object-Oriented Programming (OOP) -- in languages like Java, we divide programs up into multiple components, called **Classes**, to keep code organized and emphasize code reusability.
 Put simply, a Class is a thing that contains other things -- be it a set of functions (or *methods*), public/private variables, or simply our ***Main*** method (known as the _"Entry Point"_).
 Some classes may also be instantiated as *objects*, such as the **Scanner** class.

 ## Writing Methods
-A **method**, also known as a function or procedure, is a block of related lines of code which may contain any valid Java syntax.
+A **method**, also known as a function or procedure, is a block of related lines of code that may contain any valid Java syntax.
 Methods may or may not also return a value (such as `Math.sin(x)` which returns a double, compared to `System.out.println()` which returns nothing).
-As such, we can flexibly use them as reusable snippets of code as desired, allowing us to make programs more efficiently.
+As such, we can flexibly use them as reusable snippets of code as desired, allowing us to make programs more efficient.

 Methods generally follow the following format:
 ```java